 By the time the NeXT Computer was about to launch, however, Time writer Philip Elmer-Dewitt opened his article by noting:

 “To be a hit with humans, a computer needs to be more than the sum of its hardware and software and metal skin.
 The most successful machines have a built-in emotional component, something that connects the tools in the computer with the whims of its user.
 Perhaps no one understands this better than Steven Jobs, co-founder of Apple Computer and the man who made the personal computer a household term.”

 Paying homage to NeXT Computer

-I’ll write more about the NeXT Computer when we celebrate its actual anniversary.
+I’ll write more about the NeXT Computer when we celebrate its actual launch anniversary.
 But today’s installment of “Today in Apple history” shows two things.
 It takes us back to a time before Steve Jobs was, well, Steve Jobs.
 It also shows how the world bought into what Jobs was preparing to do at NeXT.